-Neuropsychologist Lidia García presents a guide on apraxias to provide simplicity and better understanding of this neurological disorder.
+Neuropsychologist Lidia García presents a guide on apraxias to provide simplicity and a better understanding of this neurological disorder.

 Some authors consider that a deficit in transitive gestures is characteristic of ideational apraxia, and that ideomotor apraxia affects the imitation of meaningless gestures.